 Prices for U.S. orders are in U.S. funds, payable by cheque, money order, VISA or MasterCard.
 Minimum SUB-TOTAL order = $60.

-Shipping charges are calculated by USPS using their Click-n-Ship rates, plus a $15 fee for the phytosanitary certificate.
+Shipping charges are calculated by USPS and UPS using their automated rates, plus a $15 fee for the phytosanitary certificate.

 Claims of damage to your plants must be submitted within 7 days of receipt for replacement or refund to be issued - limited to the value of the plants claimed.
 We do not offer warranty on plants when subsequent planting and care produces unsatisfactory results.